Green Homes Grant

 Always compare the costs against paying for it yourself

-We don't yet know what pricing will be like under this scheme, but in similar green improvement schemes in the past we've seen people being charged much more than they would have if they'd installed these measures off their own backs.
+We don't know exactly what pricing is like under this scheme, but in similar green improvement schemes in the past we've seen people being charged much more than they would have if they'd installed these measures off their own backs.

 The cost of installing these improvements under the scheme isn't regulated in any way, so it's always worth getting a quote outside of the scheme to see how it compares.